Atrix256/FalcorPathTracer/readme.md

 ## TODOs for DOF / Bokeh Blog post

+? can we get rid of the UI that's built in for frame time etc?
+? can we make it save window position etc from frame to frame?

 * do pixels all have the same focus point? if so, you are doing it wrong

 * put DOF into it's own UI group?